 To write for Soitsfun, you need to understand that "Soitsfun" is exactly about that!
-It is about the social tools and activities that draw people and community together.
-It is about the need for friends, relationships and events that provide our basic networks.
-It is all about "Fun", if it isn't "Fun" we delete it - or you as a contributor or author.
+It is about the social tools and activities that draw people together as a community.
+Soitsfun is about the need for friends, relationships and events that provide basic networks for individual and community success.
+It is all about "Fun".
+If it is not "Fun", then it does not serve to inform you or others of the activity or event.
+So who decides?
+You do, of course.
 Simple eh?
-Then you try again and eventually get published and paid on the third successfull article.

-So if it is negative, destructive or slanderous, please take it to any other other site or Social Networks that publish Mayhem, Murder and Disaster.
+So if it is negative, destructive or slanderous, please take it to any other other site or Social Network that publish Mayhem, Murder and Disaster.
+There are many of them in the news today.

 - Is "Fun" or tells them where it is at in their community.